Yesterday I was on the lake and it was great. I hope you had a wonderful Saturday as well.

 What I want to go through today is how you can fix your footwear in order to ease your back pain.

 There is research out there showing that if you have back pain, utilizing orthotics can help.
-Using expensive orthotics are like putting braces on your teeth that change the position of your teeth.
+Using expensive orthotics is like putting braces on your teeth that change the position of your teeth.

 When it comes to orthotics, you are changing the position of your feet and the rest of your body.